NiloGregginz33/QMGRExperiments/README.md

 Deviations from expected measurements have been observed, specifically seeing a deviation from δS=δ⟨Hξ⟩ such that there is a term 1.443 δS=1.443δ⟨Hξ⟩ and I dont know where it is coming from check the QuantumAnalyzer outputs to see how and where I got those results.

+Thought about that number 1.443 for a second, it is 1/ln2. this is because the hamiltonian is continuous whereas the von neumann entropy is from measuring base 2 bits if I had to guess.

 This hints that Einsteins equations are merely an approximation.

 Dont you guys want to see the exotic particles for Sag A* bc we literally have to feed that thing stars to turn on its quasar jets, but once we do, we can maybe inch closer to the truth?